 Customers are masters of their own journeys, and brands need to respect this in the buying experience they provide.
 Maybe you prefer to purchase your car completely at the dealership.
 Maybe the idea of going to a dealership turns you off and you’d prefer to transact online and take delivery in your driveway.
 Or, maybe you’re somewhere in between.
 We’ve found that automotive brands providing the best CX typically offer multiple options for completing transactions, offering a dynamic mix and match approach.

 Automotive brands should understand that we’re not myopically looking at the customer experience through an automotive lens alone.
 We’re comparing CX best practices within the automotive space to those of other industries, including consumer technology and finance, since the major changes taking place in these verticals are the most groundbreaking in over a century.

 So, the question remains: do you want to create experiences for the leaders or the laggards?
 In other words—do you want to get ahead of the pack?
-If you want to design and build the buying experience of the future, we have the expertise to lead you through the new automotive buyer experience.
+If you want to design and build the buying experience of the future, we have the expertise to lead you through the new automotive buyer experience, and we’re partnering with Salesforce to power next-gen services to support OEMs and their dealers.
 Reach out to us for more information.